siddhitripathi25/CodeGraphContext/README.md

 ## Features

--   **Code Indexing:** Analyzes Python code and builds a knowledge graph of its components.
+-   **Code Indexing:** Analyzes code and builds a knowledge graph of its components.
--   **Relationship Analysis:** Query for callers, callees, class hierarchies, and more.
+-   **Relationship Analysis:** Query for callers, callees, class hierarchies, call chains and more.
 -   **Live Updates:** Watches local files for changes and automatically updates the graph.
 -   **Interactive Setup:** A user-friendly command-line wizard for easy setup.